International travel rebound: Auckland Airport trims losses

 Forsyth Barr had forecast a loss of around $1.4m.

-Revenue was up seven per cent to $300.3m and reported profit after tax was down $59 per cent to $191m.
+Revenue was up 7 per cent to $300.3m and reported profit after tax was down 59 per cent to $191m.

 Chief executive Carrie Hurihanganui said although Auckland Airport's results continued to reflect the impact of the pandemic and the challenging operating condition, the reopening of the border to Australia in April had marked a turning point in the organisation's recovery.